 This is a gallery sized portrait of those selves and those places that populate the largest county in the lower 48.
 Those 24 cities, 27 census designated places, 77 unincorporated communities, 5 reservations, and 3 ghost towns.

 We received 33 submissions from across the county, with artists from each of the distinct bioregions.
 Sculptural gourd lamps, interactive, decorative books, family portraits, creative self-portraiture, paintings, photography, pastels, drawings and collage make this exhibition is as diverse and varied as the terrain and people that comprise the county.

-The works are arranged geographically according to the subject matter of the work.
+The works were arranged geographically according to the subject matter of the work.
 San Bernardino County is designated by 5 districts, or regions, so the work was organized in sections that mirror this map feature.
-Biographies of the artists are laid out on pedestals according to the numbered region they represent.
-As you walk around the gallery you might even be able to imagine how vast this space is and how many voices and places are not present.
+Biographies of the artists were laid out on pedestals according to the numbered region they represented.
+As you walked around the gallery you might even have been able to imagine how vast this space is and how many voices and places were not present in this show.
 Does this inspire you to explore the County’s rich cultural history in some new way?

 Sign up to receive the latest news!